joooKiwi/smm-encyclopedia/README.md

 it will automatically push the changes once there is a commit in the main branch.

 It automatically calls the command `npm run deploy` (implicitly calling `npm run predeploy`).

+With the deployment, it will automatically call `npm run build` and will:
+ - Minify of the files;
+ - Contain files formatted in _static/js/\[420.jank69].chunk.js_ and _static/css/\[420.jank69].chunk.css_.

+See [the application's deployment](https://facebook.github.io/create-react-app/docs/deployment) to know in details how the **React build** is done.

 The code will be pushed in the branch [github-pages branch](https://github.com/joooKiwi/every-SMM2-properties/tree/gh-pages) by the workflow.